KitoPham/SoccerLeague/README.md

     cd soccer-league
 ```

-This will install a local copy of the application's code onto your machine and
-then it points your terminal to the application's folder.
+The first line will install a local copy of the application's code onto your machine and then next will point your terminal to the application's folder.

 Next enter in the command below to get started
 ```git